All Episodes

 I think twice.

-I guess it was just one of those things, but I've seen it twice out in Saratoga on the Bragg Road.
+But I have seen it twice out in Saratoga on the Bragg Road.

-It's kind of like you were saying earlier, it's kind of a thing that you do when you're in high school and you're young and you want to go out and drink and party and have a good time.
+It's kind of a, like you were saying earlier, it's kind of a thing that you do when you're in high school and you're young and you want to go out and drink and party and have a good time.

 I went on a lot of camping trips out there and saw a lot of weird things then, too.

-Camp Erland is a Boy Scout camp up in there and they had a lot of strange lights around Camp Erland.
+Camp Erland is a Boy Scout camp up in there, and they had a lot of strange lights around Camp Erland when I was a kid going to the scout camp up there.

 I know this.

-I know that a lot of horror movies begin on a road like that, late at night, and usually there's some loving going on, and then all that's left after it is just pieces and gore.
+I know that a lot of horror movies begin on a road like that late at night, and usually there's some loving going on, and then all that's left after it is just pieces and gore.

 Well, that might be true.